dnABic/dockerized/saltstack/Readme.md

-### Build docker image which will run saltstack by systemd
+### Build docker image which will run saltstack started by systemd

 Build it with: